Silesian Uprisings: Aftermath

 The last veteran of the Silesian Uprisings, Wilhelm Meisel, died in 2009 at the age of 105.
-"Wilhelm Meisel do końca cieszył się życiem, bardzo lubił towarzystwo, muzykę oraz ruch.
-Interesował się tym, co dzieje się w Polsce i na świecie."
 In 2021, a dispute emerged over plans to put up a monument in Opole honoring those who fought for Poland.
-The Social-Cultural Society of Germans in Opole Silesia, representing the last of the volksdeutche (ethnic German) minority in Silesia, called for a monument to honor both sides.
-The mayor of Opole stated he wanted to “commemorate the heroes of the Silesian uprising who fought for Poland and not those who shot at them.”
+The Social-Cultural Society of Germans in Opole Silesia, representing the last of the volksdeutsche (ethnic German) minority in Silesia, called for a monument to honor both sides.
+The mayor of Opole stated he wanted to "commemorate the heroes of the Silesian uprising who fought for Poland and not those who shot at them."